Rezoning, TIF approved for New Albany land that will be marketed for data center

 That access point is near the intersection of Fitzwilliam Lane and Beech Road, Underhill said.
 Because of the nearby residential area, the New Albany Co. will not build an access point within 450 feet of the intersection to the south toward Jug Street or 650 feet to the north of the intersection, he said.

 Those who spoke to council members during the meeting were against adding that access point farther south near the Beech and Jug intersection, Underhill said.
-But if a development were to be built there, an access point would have to be built there if a traffic analysis warranted it, he said.
+But if a development were to be built there, an access point would have to be built there if a traffic analysis were to warrant it, he said.

 Tom Rubey, development director for the New Albany Co. development, said during the meeting no end user for the land has been identified.